Written by Kate Amos with contributions by Sara Keller

 Check out the game nights, demos, and other cool events at this comic book shop in Carmel’s Clay Terrace.

 Check the calendar of this Fountain Square bookstore-for-a-cause for Chess Club and other board game-related events.
 At the time of this article’s publishing, free family game nights are scheduled for every Thursday from 5-7 pm.

 The Indianapolis Public Library and others around Central Indiana offer tons of fantastic, family-friendly events.
 You should always keep an eye on your local library’s calendar.
 In Indy, you’ll frequently spot family game nights, D&D groups, and chess tournaments on the schedule.

 Other Family Game Spots

-This new addition to the north side offers a huge assortment of arcade games, the cleanest bowling alley in town, air hockey, and lots of (my personal favorite) ski ball!
+This north side venue offers a huge assortment of arcade games, the cleanest bowling alley in town, air hockey, and lots of (my personal favorite) ski ball!

-The only place around where you can do an INDOOR ZIPLINE!!!
+This is the only place around where you can do an INDOOR ZIPLINE!
 I shouldn’t need to say more, but I will.
 Zip City also has a trampoline park, rock wall, soccer field, laser tag, Knocker Soccer, and a toddler area.
 Whew!

 GenCon is the event of the year for board game fans.